We recently initiated a regular Q&A Session which takes place every Tuesday and Thursday. Please find more information at the end of page!

 What it is about

 The Exchange Programme 2021-2022, funded by the European Commission, aims to support the sharing of knowledge and stimulate collaboration between health care professionals in European Reference Networks (ERNs).
+These goals are achieved e.g. by defined trainings in research or working groups or by participation in meetings and conferences that cannot be funded otherwise.

 In the coming two years, Healthcare Professionals affiliated to ERN institutions (Full Members or Affiliated Partners) will receive organizational and financial support for secondments in ERN expert centers other than their home institution.
 The objective of the ERN Exchange Programme is thereby to palliate specific knowledge or fill potential expertise gaps by facilitating the arrival of high-level expertise in a considerable number of diseases to a big number of Healthcare Providers.